BOC-3 vs FMCSA L&I: the filing vs the system that receives it

 The carrier interacts with Form BOC-3 once at intake, when signing the engagement with the registered process-agent provider.
 The form itself is administrative - the carrier supplies legal name, USDOT, and MC, and the provider populates the 51 process-agent lines and submits electronically.
 Carriers do not "fill out BOC-3" in the way they fill out, say, MCS-150; the provider handles the form and the carrier reviews and authorizes.

 For a carrier switching providers, the new provider files a fresh BOC-3 that supersedes the old one in L&I. The carrier reviews and signs the new intake; the provider handles the L&I-side submission.
-The carrier never directly touches L&I — the entire workflow is intermediated by the registered provider with current Form BOC-91 standing.
+The carrier never directly touches L&I - the entire workflow is intermediated by the registered provider with current FMCSA process-agent registration standing.

 When you interact with FMCSA L&I

 Carriers technically never interact with the L&I system directly.
-The system is FMCSA-internal back-end infrastructure that receives filings from registered providers (process agents under BOC-91, insurance providers under §387) and indexes them for downstream surfaces like SAFER and the FMCSA Compliance Review tools.
+The system is FMCSA-internal back-end infrastructure that receives filings from registered providers (process agents registered under 49 CFR §366.4, insurance providers under §387) and indexes them for downstream surfaces like SAFER and the FMCSA Compliance Review tools.
 The public-facing read of L&I data is SAFER, where the carrier can verify their BOC-3, BMC-91, and authority status are properly reflected.

 For status checks, carriers go to SAFER.
 The SAFER snapshot updates from L&I on a refresh cycle (typically within 2-24 hours of any L&I-side change).
 If a BOC-3 filing has cleared L&I but SAFER is not yet updated, the carrier just waits for the next refresh; if SAFER does not update within 48 hours, the registered provider can check the L&I queue depth on the carrier's behalf.